victornikolic98/COMP335/README.md

 scheduling-1.0-SNAPSHOT.jar file built in the target directory.

 <h3>Client Execution</h3>
-1) copy generted jar file onto the VM host into the same directory as the <b>server</b>.
+1) copy generated jar file onto the VM host into the same directory as the <b>server</b>.
 1) rename the jar file to client.jar (optional)
 1) Start the server (e.g. by executing <b>./server -v brief</b>)
 1) Start the client by executing <b>java -jar client.jar</b>. <b>server</b> will generate system.xml file needed by the scheduling client.